PatrickvanZalm/IMPACC_Proteomics_Rshiny/README.md

 # IMPACC_Proteomics_Rshiny

-Rshiny code for looking at the IMPACC data (https://www.impaccstudy.org/)
+Rshiny code for looking at the IMPACC data (https://www.impaccstudy.org/).

-This app does the following:
-1. Load in clinical data
+App includes the following key components:

-2. Load in proteomics data (DDA, DIA, targeted)
+## Load data

-Once data is loaded in user will first have a quick overview on some simple statistics related to the three different data files.
+Will load in the clinical data, DDA, DIA and targeted proteomics data.
+User can select some filters, normalisation and cut-off filter.

+User will be given some simple statistics such as total number of proteins, and comparison of cut-off filters between the three acquisition methods.

+## Clinical data

-Next, user can have a look at clinical data including grouping for disease, disease progression, age, sex, enrollment site and ethnicity.
+Will give user info on the clinical data in specific.
+Includes standard tabular patients inclusion, clinical grouping, age distribution, sex, enrollment sites and ethnicity.

-User can use different clustering methods, including PCA, t-SNE, UMAP and PVCA.

-User can do some initial longitudinal analysis, using ANOVA or within subject ANOVA.
-More in depth results can be seen for specifiek proteins.

-To assess differences between specific groups, user can specify two groups and run t-tests, following by a volcanoplot.
-Results can be enriched using STRING-db.

-Heatmap can be generated.
-It will automatically take the significant proteins from the longitdinal analysis, but user can specify whatever proteins he/she might be interested in.
+## Clustering

+User can do some dimensionality reduction including PCA, t-SNE and UMAP.
+User can also generate a PVCA plot to assess effects of clinical parameters on distribution in a PCA.

+## Longitudinal

+Will run ANOVA, within-subject ANOVA or non-parametric ANOVA between the visit numbers.
+Will give some info on sample size, as well as plotting the trajectories of proteins across the visits.
+User can run enrichment analysis too.

+## Volcanoplotter

+This project includes many clinical variables.
+We developed a simple script that will run a t-test between any clinical variable of interest and plot it in a volcanoplot.
+Again, user can run some enrichment analysis on significant proteins.

+# Heatmap

+User can generate a heatmap of specified proteins, as well as specified clinical factors for annotation.